-I just recently redid my craft room.
+This is a project I did in 2013 for my craft room at the time.
 It wasn’t complete when I recently published the craft room makeover reveal.
-I think it definitely needs a chandelier of some sort… I’m on the hunt!
-Anyway, I bought these maps at a local gift shop.
-It is actually gift wrap, however old maps work well too.
-I decided to cover my craft drawers with these maps to go with the lovely calming blue hues I have going in the room.
+It needed a chandelier of some sort, which I never found.
+I decided to cover my craft drawers with a recycled map to go with the lovely calming blue hues I have going in the room.

 - Piece of furniture you are covering

 - Knobs (optional)

 - Cutting mat